-Whether the season involves a play-in tournament for the No. 7 through No. 10 seeds in each conference or just the traditional 16-team, four-round, seven-game-series run, the NBA playoffs are a long road to a championship.
+With a new play-in tournament in each conference followed by the traditional four-rounds of seven-game-series, the NBA playoffs are a long road to a championship.

 NBA Playoff Odds

 See below for current odds on NBA playoff games.
 Also available are overall series bets, games won or lost in series, and individual and team props per game/series.
 Click on any odds to go straight to the sportsbook and claim your new-player bonus.

 How to sign up to an online betting site in Canada

 When the first online sportsbooks launch in Canada, NBA betting will be a simple three-step process:

 - Register: Register for an account with any legal online sportsbook through its website or app.
 Just fill out its registration form with various personal and account information.
 If you’ve got a code for a welcome promo, this is the place to use it.

 - Deposit: Deposit funds into your account using any one of the available banking methods.
 These will normally include everything from Interac and InstaDebit to online banking and PayPal.